 Not answering the telephone will not deter collection agents.
 You must inform the original creditor or collection agent calling you about your present situation and make it clear you are in no position to make payments on your debt at this time.
 If you plan to file for bankruptcy, you have the option to state that, although do not expect that statement to stem the tide.
 Collection agents are unrelenting: Make it clear you are aware of your rights or they will continue to call or harass you.

-Congress enacted federal legislation that regulates debt collectors and collection attorneys and protects the rights of debtors.
+Congress enacted federal legislation that regulates debt collectors, which includes collection attorneys, and protects the rights of debtors.
 This law, the Fair Debt Collection Practices Act (FDCPA ), requires that debt collectors and attorneys stop calling you at home and at work once you ask them to stop.
-The law specifies that your request must be in writing.
-Therefore, you should tell them to stop calling you at home and at work the next time they call, but then follow it up with a certified letter, return receipt requested.
+The law specifies your request must be in writing.
+Therefore, tell them to stop calling you at home and at work the next time they call, but follow-up your phone conversation with a USPS Certified Letter, return receipt requested.
 Shown below is a sample letter template.

 |Sample Do Not Contact Letter Template|